Heisenberg0ye/Soccer-Chat-Bot/README.md

 You can chat with him on WeChat, telling him what kind of soccer data you want and he is able to answer your requests.
-Some basic chat function is also supported.
+Some basic chat functions are also supported.

 ![display](https://user-images.githubusercontent.com/35055583/58366678-6e63a200-7f08-11e9-90a3-1a2d46549782.gif)